-A correction payroll is a payroll run that happens off your regular cycle to fix an error made in a previous payroll.
-For most payroll mistakes, time is of the essence when it comes to fixing them, which is why employers often opt to run a correction, or off-cycle, payroll runs in those situations.
+A payroll correction is a payroll run that happens off your regular cycle to fix an error made in a previous payroll.
+For most payroll mistakes, time is of the essence when it comes to fixing them, which is why employers often opt for correction, or off-cycle, payroll runs in those situations.

-It is possible to correct a mistake in a regular payroll run, but it is important to make sure you are following all state laws in this case.
+You might be wondering, how long does an employer have to correct a payroll when it is wrong?
+It is possible to correct a mistake in a regular payroll run, but if you do, make sure you are following all state laws in this case.
 For example, if you underpaid an employee, some states have rules regarding how quickly you must send the payment to fix the mistake.

 There are a few main types of mistakes you may make with your payroll, and they all involve taxes, wages, and benefits.
-Basically, anything where money transfers hands is where you should be extra careful to ensure you are getting things right or you’ll have to perform a correction payroll.
+Basically, anything where money transfers hands is where you should be extra careful to ensure you are getting things right or you’ll have to perform a payroll adjustment.

 Once they’ve gotten the wages, it’s a good idea to have them sign something to acknowledge the mistake has been fixed so you have it recorded in case anything comes up in the future.